armaber/articles/AcpiEvalSBUS/srdb.md

 and AMD packages implement a dedicated function, part of the chipset, which can drive the electrical protocol.

-The function is placed at a fixed BDF: newer Intel uses 0:1F.4, AMD uses 0:14.0.
+The function is placed at a fixed BDF.
+Intel implements the SMBUS device at 0:1F.4, AMD uses 0:14.0.

 The SMBUS registers such as *address, command, status, protocol type, start, stop* are represented in IO port space.
 Intel does **not document** the wait-state